 The input port pulse detection circuitry uses a 38.4kHz sampling clock derived from one of the baud rate generator taps.
-This results in a sampling period of slightly more than 25us (this assumes that the clock input is 3.6864MHz).
-The detection circuitry, in order to guarantee that a true change in level has occurred, requires two successive samples at the new logic level be observed.
-As a consequence, the minimum duration of the signal change is 25μs if the transition occurs "coincident with the first sample pulse".
-The 50us time refers to the situation in which the change-of-state is "just missed" and the first change-of-state is not detected until 25μs later.
+This results in a sampling period of slightly more than 25μs (assuming that the clock input is 3.6864MHz).
+The detection circuitry, in order to guarantee a true change in level has occurred, requires that two successive samples at the new logic level be observed.
+As a consequence, the minimum duration of the signal change is 25us if the transition occurs coincident with the first sample pulse.
+The 50μs time refers to the situation in which the change of state is just missed and the first change of state is not detected until 25μs later.